MScofield/squarespace-template-helper/README.md

 ### Text Editors

 SublimeText and Atom have great ecosystems.
 SublimeText is lightning fast, but a paid application.
 Atom is open source, but not quite as good as SublimeText in my opinion.
+I use SublimeText.

 * [SublimeText](https://squarefront.com/tools/sublimetext)
 * [Atom](https://squarefront.com/tools/atom)